-If you’re scheduled to have dental surgery in our Glendale offices, you likely have a lot of questions about what your recovery will be like.
+If you’re scheduled to have dental surgery in our Pasadena offices, you likely have a lot of questions about what your recovery will be like.
 While each dental surgery comes with its unique set of post-operation instructions that you should follow to a “T,” there are some standard oral hygiene tips that you should follow regardless of what type of dental surgery you are having performed.
 These include:

-Keeping your mouth clean.
+- Keeping your mouth clean.
 Depending on the type of dental surgery you have, your doctor will likely instruct you to not rinse your mouth for the first 24 hours post-op.
 But, on day two, you’ll likely be instructed to rinse your mouth out about 4 times a day with warm salt water, especially after you have anything to eat to ensure that food debris doesn’t get stuck in your wounds and cause bacteria growth.

-Don’t brush or floss directly at the dental surgery site until your doctor instructs you to do so.
+- Don’t brush or floss directly at the dental surgery site until your doctor instructs you to do so.
 This is especially important if you have stitches.
 You don’t want to dislodge them, do you?
 When your doctor says it’s okay to brush and floss your dental surgery site, make sure that you do so with extra, gentle care.

-Avoiding smoking for as long as possible after your dental surgery.
+- Avoiding smoking for as long as possible after your dental surgery.
 Smoking can cause serious complications in dental surgery patients, such as dry sockets for wisdom teeth removal patients, and delayed healing for all types of dental surgery procedures.